nacos-group/nacos-istio/README.md

 3. Restart Pilot.

 ## Run in mock mode

+This mode generates specified count of services with random names to test the function as well as the performance of MCP protocol with Pilot.

 ```./nacos-istio  --mock=true --mockServiceCount=100000 --mockPushDelay=30```

 * mockServiceCount: generated service count, the endpoint count is about 10 times of service count.